 Roofing for Waterfront Homes: Salt Air, Wind, and Corrosion Protection

-Salt air is the single most destructive environmental factor for roofing materials on waterfront properties.
-The closer your home is to the ocean, the more aggressive the corrosion.
-Research shows that metal corrosion rates within 1,000 feet of the coastline are 10 to 100 times higher than inland locations.
+Salt air is the single most destructive environmental factor on waterfront Miami homes.
+Research shows metal corrosion rates within 1,000 feet of the coastline are 10 to 100 times higher than inland.
+That's not marketing language.
+It's measurable data from studies by the Florida Solar Energy Center and Oak Ridge National Laboratory.

-Salt-laden air deposits microscopic salt crystals on every exposed surface of your roof.
-These crystals are hygroscopic, meaning they attract and hold moisture from the air.
-This creates a perpetual thin film of saltwater on metal components, fasteners, flashing, and any exposed steel elements.
-The result is accelerated galvanic corrosion, pitting, and eventual failure of components that would last decades in an inland environment.
+Here's how the damage actually happens.
+Salt air deposits microscopic salt crystals on every exposed surface of your roof.
+Those crystals are hygroscopic, which means they attract and hold moisture from the air.
+That creates a constant thin film of saltwater on metal components, fasteners, flashing, and any exposed steel.
+The result is accelerated galvanic corrosion, pitting, and eventual failure of components that would last 40+ years in an inland Miami neighborhood.

-The damage is not limited to metal.
-Salt air also:
+Salt damage isn't limited to metal.
+It also:

 - Promotes algae and biological growth on tile and shingle surfaces

-- Corrodes gutter systems, downspouts, and roof-mounted equipment
+- Corrodes gutter systems, downspouts, and roof-mounted HVAC equipment

 - Attacks underlayment and decking if moisture penetrates the primary roofing surface

-The Florida Building Code and most roofing manufacturers recognize a critical corrosion zone within 3,000 feet of the coastline (sometimes called the "coastal zone" or "salt zone").
+The 3,000-foot corrosion zone.
+The Florida Building Code and most roofing manufacturers recognize a critical corrosion zone within 3,000 feet of the coastline (sometimes called "coastal zone" or "salt zone").
 Within this zone:

-- Standard galvanized steel fasteners are not recommended and may void manufacturer warranties
+- Standard galvanized steel fasteners fail rapidly and void most manufacturer warranties

 - Special corrosion-resistant materials and coatings are required